 Yingying Reiter is our Mandarin-language teacher for 4th and 5th Grade classrooms.
 This is her first year at VAIS.
 She has her Master's degree in Curriculum and Instruction from the UW-Madison.

-Sarah Shaw has been with VAIS for three years.
-She is our global arts teacher and English-language multiage teacher.
+Sarah Shaw is our English-language teacher for 4th and 5th Grade classrooms as well as our Global Arts teacher.
+She has been with VAIS since its second year.
 As global arts teacher, she is a beloved part of the week for all VAIS kids, providing them with an array of art, music, and physical-education activities that draw upon cultures from around the world.
 Ms. Shaw received her BS in communication sciences and disorders from UW-Eau Claire in 2006 and earned her teaching license through Alverno College in Milwaukee in 2009.
 Prior to joining VAIS, she taught 4th- and 5th-grade math for two years in the West Allis-West Milwaukee School District.
 Ms. Shaw is a talented flautist and plays the flute in the Milwaukee American Legion band.
 She has been directing musicals with children in grades 2-8 for six years.